Rammsauer/greenwashing/README.md

 Marla LOCKS her door, then pulls Tyler toward the STAIRCASE.
 COPS and PARAMEDICS charge up with oxygen and medical kits.
+Marla and Tyler flatten against the wall to let them pass.
 </pre>